anacapamu/github-member-directory/README.md

 # GitHub Member Directory

-GitHub Member Directory is a web app that pulls and displays GitHub user information in a member card.
+GitHub Member Directory is a web app that pulls and displays GitHub user information in cards.

 ## Installation